SpaceXpanse/Whitepaper/README.md

 Warp drive invention to explore the Milky Way galaxy and beyond.

-Further sophistication will be covered in Whitepaper.
+*Further sophistication on the subject will be covered in the Whitepaper*.